 Pine Mountain Settlement School

-HARRIET CRUTCHFIELD JOURNAL III TRANSCRIBED is part III of full transcriptions of Harriet Crutchfield’s handwritten letters which she sent to her parents in 1928 and 1929.
+HARRIET CRUTCHFIELD JOURNAL TRANSCRIBED PART 3 consists of full transcriptions of Harriet Crutchfield’s handwritten letters which she sent to her parents in 1928 and 1929.
 Harriet was a PMSS teacher of fifth grade from 1928 to 1930 and later a member of the PMSS Advisory Board.

 Her complete journal consisted of over 200 pages of Pine Mountain observations, reflections and experiences that filled a small black binder.
-Displayed below are transcriptions of images 101-152.
-Those images can be seen here: HARRIET CRUTCHFIELD JOURNAL III.
+Displayed below are transcriptions of images 101-152, covering November 1928 through April 1929.
+Those images can be seen here: HARRIET CRUTCHFIELD Journal Part 3.

 Harriet’s letters were written on both sides of each sheet of paper and each sheet is numbered only on one side.
 The transcribed pages are numbered sequentially and do not follow Crutchfield’s sequence which numbered for the page, including front [recto] and back [verso].
 The front sides of some pages have the following letterhead: “Pine Mountain Settlement School, Pine Mountain, Harlan Co., Kentucky.”

 Holes were punched on the left side of each sheet to fit into a Journal, resulting in some truncated words which are indicated by question marks.
 Question marks also indicate indecipherable words.
 The text has been slightly edited for clarity.
 The transcriptions are in chronological order and may not necessarily match the order of the image numbers.